sk2282/ECE3400_Team8/ethics.md

 * Increase in number of retirement home jobs.
 * Increase in demand for care could create opportunities for retirement home owners.
 ##### Requiring People to Become Caregivers
 * The quality of care would differ on an individual basis.
-In theory, the quality of care should be high, but there is the potential for human error.
+In theory, the quality of care should be high, but there is the potential for human error (e.g. a lack of interest can negatively impact quality of care).
-* It would be expensive to incentivize unmotivated people to become caregivers
+* It would be expensive to incentivize unmotivated people to become caregivers and nearly impossible to recruit enough caregivers to account for the increasing elderly population.
 * Increase in number of caregiver jobs
 ##### Living with Family
-* On average, elderly people wouldn't receive the quality of care they need
+* On average, elderly people wouldn't receive the quality of care they need, but blame for inadequate care can be placed on families instead of robots, caregivers, or retirement homes.
-* Very inexpensive policy option
+* Very inexpensive policy option.
+Easy to implement, but doesn't really address the problem
 ##### Robot Caregivers
 * Delivers consistent and good quality care for an increasing elderly population.
 On average, the quality of care from the robots would be higher than the quality of care by humans.
 If the market price goes low enough, this could become an economically feasible option for the general population
 * Use of robot caregivers would stimulate growth in the tech industry